wp-plugins/woocommerce-products-slider/readme.txt

 1. Install as regular WordPress plugin.<br />
 2. Go your plugin setting via WordPress Dashboard and find "<strong>Woocommerce Products Slider</strong>" activate it.<br />

-After activate plugin you will see "WCPS" menu at left side on wordpress dashboard click "New WCPS" and use the options field "Woocommerce Products Slider"<br />
+After activate plugin you will see "WCPS" menu at left side on WordPress dashboard click "New WCPS" and use the options field "Woocommerce Products Slider"<br />

 <br />
 <strong>How to use on page or post</strong><br />
 When slider options setup done please publish WCPS as like post or page<br />

-and then copy shortcode from top of <strong>Woocommerce Products Slider Options</strong> `[wcps  id="1234" ]`<br />
+and then copy shortcode from top of <strong>Woo-commerce Products Slider Options</strong> `[wcps  id="1234" ]`<br />

 then paste this shortcode anywhere in your page to display slider<br />